Introducing Nuemark: A Markdown dialect for rich, interactive content

 Decoupled design

-All these components or "tags" are headless — meaning that there are no inline styling, CSS modules, or utility classes to impact their appearance.
+All these components or tags are headless — meaning that there are no inline styling, CSS modules, or utility classes to impact their appearance.
 There is only one, semantic class name on the root element of the component, which names the component.
 Otherwise, the components are classless and consist purely of semantic HTML elements.

 The semantic approach means that you can customize the look and feel of your components so that they look just right in the given context.
 For example, a tabbed layout may look completely different on your front page compared to what it looks like on the documentation area: